dannsam/xenko-docs/manual/physics/tutorials/create-a-trigger.md

     }
     ```

     This code doubles the size (scale) of any entity that enters the trigger.
 When the entity exits the trigger, it returns to its original size.

+Finally, let's add this script to the trigger entity as a component.

 4. Back in **Game Studio**, select the trigger entity.